unchainedui/input-field-date/readme.md

 #### value([val])

 if `val` is undefined returns current value, otherwise sets the value.
-The value is instance of the `Date` class.
+The value is an instance of the `Date` class.

 #### focus()